Te Ao Mārama — Enhancing Justice for All

 • Reduced disproportionate representation of Māori in the justice system

-Judicial officers and court staff will be fully supported to learn and put into practice the new approaches and processes needed for Te Ao Mārama.
+Judicial officers and court staff are being supported to learn and put into practice the new approaches and processes needed for Te Ao Mārama.

 What will Te Ao Mārama look like, in practice?

-Te Ao Mārama will include knowledge, skills and approaches that we already know work well in specialist and therapeutic courts (including the Rangatahi, Matariki, Young Adult List, and Family Violence Courts,) such as:
+Te Ao Mārama includes knowledge, skills and best practice approaches that we already know work well in specialist courts and dedicated lists, such as:

 Te Ao Mārama will also include approaches that are unique to each community — it brings the strength of iwi and communities into the court through partnerships to design and develop services to meet each community’s diverse needs.